SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 2. When you make your first commit from the new project, [commit to a new branch](#commit-your-code).
 3. When you finish working on the branch, commit it one last time, then go to the repository in GitHub and [create a pull request](#pull-requests).
 If you are working with someone on the interview, request a review from them.
 4. Once you have resolved any conflicts and any reviewers have signed off, merge the pull request and delete the branch.
+5. Delete the Docassemble playground project.
-5. Decide on the next task or issue you want to work on and start over at #1.
+6. Decide on the next task or issue you want to work on and start over at #1.

 We also shared this workflow in a Document Assembly Line workshop: